home-assistant/home-assistant.io/source/hassio/installation.markdown

    - Flash the downloaded image to an SD card using [balenaEtcher][balenaEtcher].
 If using a Pi, we recommend at least a 32 GB SD card to avoid running out of space.
 On Virtual machine platforms, provide at least 32 GB of disk space for the VM.
    - Load the appliance image into your virtual machine software.
 Choose 64-bit Linux and UEFI boot.

-3. Optional - set up the WiFi or static IP.
+3. Optional - set up the Wi-Fi or static IP.
 There are two possible places for that:
    - on a blank USB stick with a FAT32 partition having partition label `CONFIG`, while in its root directory, create the `network/my-network` file, or
    - on the Home Assistant SD card's first, bootable partition (labeled `hassio-boot`, might not be auto mounted in Linux) create the `CONFIG/network/my-network` file.